Anthony-R-G/ConservationApp/README.md

 [Google's Firebase](https://firebase.google.com/) is used as the backend.
 Writing to Firebase is managed via a [separate helper app](https://github.com/Anthony-R-G/Terra-Data-Upload-Helper).

 Coming:

-CoreLocation (for determining your position relative to a species habitat range)

 ARKit (some animals will have the option to "View in AR" which will use iPhone's rear camera for plane detection.
 Tapping on the screen will place a 3D model at that position and the model can then be manipulated with gestures.)